Canadian Oxford Dictionary

 The Canadian Oxford Dictionary is a dictionary of Canadian English.
 First published by Oxford University Press Canada in 1998, it became a well-known reference for Canadian English.

 The second edition, published in 2004, contains about 300,000 entries, including about 2,200 true Canadianisms.
-It also provides information on Canadian pronunciation and on Canadian spelling, which has features of both British and American spelling: colour, centre, and travelling, but tire, aluminum and realize.
+It also provides information on Canadian pronunciation and on Canadian spelling, which has features of both British and American spelling: colour, centre, and travelling, but tire, aluminum, and realize, resulting in combinations such as colourize.

 Editorial staff and development method

 Until September 2008, Oxford maintained a permanent staff of lexicographers in Canada, led by editor Katherine Barber.
 With its Canadian dictionary division closed, Oxford has since been outsourcing work on Canadian dictionary products to freelance editors.